hchoi391/UV-Environment-Tracker/README.md

 ### 2. Mbed LPC1768

 The Mbed in this project was chosen to simplify the I2C communication with the AS7331.
-Additionally, it was able to control the motor using 4 digital inputs through the ULN2003 Stepper Motor Driver
+Additionally, it was able to control the motor using 4 digital outputs through the ULN2003 Stepper Motor Driver

 <img src="https://github.com/hchoi391/UV-Environment-Tracker/assets/90736210/f7174bef-985c-47cf-8dfe-8bd23ec35172" width="400" height="300">